 Stress reduction techniques

-Learning stress reduction techniques can be extremely beneficial.
-They allow those living with a TMJ disorder to learn how to reduce any stresses in their life.
-Which, in turn, allow the muscles in the jaw to completely relax.
+Learning stress reduction techniques are beneficial because it allows individuals with a TMJ disorder to learn how to relieve stress and in turn, allow the muscles in the jaw to relax.

 Alternating ice and heat